 specify the criteria to evaluate the impact of the information collected on the results of previous risk management activities and the consequent actions on the device.

-As part of the system used to collect and review information on the device from the post-production phases, manufacturers shall consider clinical data from the post market surveillance, and, where applicable, clinical data from the Summary of safety and clinical performance or the Post market clinical follow-up.
+As part of the system to collect and review information on the device from the post-production phases, manufacturers shall consider clinical data from the post market surveillance, and, where applicable, clinical data from the summary of safety and clinical performance referred to in Article 32 of Regulation (EU) 2017/745 or the post-market clinical follow-up referred to in Part B of Annex XIV to that Regulation.

-Defining the criteria to evaluate the impact of the information collected, the manufacturer shall consider:
+For the specification of the criteria to evaluate the impact of the information collected, the manufacturer shall consider:

-the presence of not previously identified hazards or hazardous situations;
+hazards or hazardous situations that have not been identified previously;

 hazardous situations for which the risk is no longer acceptable;

-if the overall residual risk is no longer acceptable.
+whether the overall residual risk is no longer acceptable.

-Any impact affecting the effectiveness and suitability of the risk management process shall be considered as an input for the top-level management review referred to in Section 2.2.
+Any impact of the information collected affecting the effectiveness and suitability of the risk management process shall be considered as an input for the top-level management review referred to in Section 2.2.

-Defining the consequent actions on the results of previous risk management activities, manufacturers shall consider an update of the former results of the risk management activities to:
+For the specification of the consequent actions on the results of previous risk management activities, manufacturers shall consider an update of the former results of the risk management activities to:

 include new hazards or hazardous situations and evaluate the related risks;